Jermaine Bishop: Professional career

 On July 21, 2020, Bishop signed with Phoenix Hagen of the German ProA league.

 On May 28, 2021, Bishop signed with the Indios de Mayagüez (basketball) of the Baloncesto Superior Nacional (BSN).
 Bishop was selected by the Indios de Mayagüez in the BSN Draft in the first round with the fourth pick.

 On December 23, 2021, Bishop signed with the TFT of both the Macedonian League and Balkan International Basketball League (BIBL).
 On February 20, 2022, TFT won their first trophy in club history, the Cup of Macedonia, the second most important national basketball title in North Macedonia after the Macedonian First League (basketball).

 Bishop re-signed with the Indios de Mayagüez (basketball) of the Baloncesto Superior Nacional (BSN) for the 2022 season.
 Due to the extended season with TFT he only played 9 games.

 On October 10, 2022, Bishop re-signed with the TFT of both the Macedonian League and ABA League Second Division (ABA2 League).

+On February 9, 2023, Bishop was traded from the Indios de Mayagüez (basketball) of the Baloncesto Superior Nacional (BSN) to the Leones de Ponce (basketball).